Madison Central High School (Mississippi)

 Madison Central High School (MCHS) is a suburban public high school located in Madison, Mississippi, United States.
 Madison Central is part of the Madison County School District.
-The principal is Sean Brewer.
+The principal is Dr. Doug Jones.

 The school colors are orange and blue and the school mascot is the jaguar.
-Madison Central is classified as a 6A public high school by the Mississippi High School Activities Association (MHSAA).
+Madison Central is classified as a 7A public high school by the Mississippi High School Activities Association (MHSAA).
 In 2002, Madison Central was the first Mississippi visit of President George W. Bush.

 History

 Madison Central began classes in fall 1991, having been built at an estimated $9.7 million cost.
 The school absorbed students from Madison Ridgeland High School and East Flora High School.

 Attendance boundary

 In addition to Madison its attendance boundary includes Flora, and Kearney Park.

 Academics

 About a quarter of MCHS students take an Advanced Placement exam during their time at the school.
 The school's academic proficiency rates are above average for the state of Mississippi.

 The Madison Central Academic Decathlon team claimed state championships every year from 2003 to 2019.